 When it comes to sharing the recipes, we tend to keep the recipes as simple as possible with minimal ingredients and with little cooking time.

-And this hot honey sauce recipe is one of its kind.
-If you are looking for something more spicy then this honey Sriracha sauce, is one best recipe to consider.
+And this hot honey sauce recipe is one of a kind.
+If you are looking for something more spicy then this honey Sriracha sauce is one best recipes to consider.

-Making a simple and straightforward hot honey sauce that's truly inspiring!
-Made in just 10 minutes and good to store upto three to four weeks.
+Making a simple hot honey sauce that's truly inspiring!
+Made in just 10 minutes and suitable to store for up to three to four weeks.

-It is flavored honey with its natural sweetness but with two other interesting added factors-with a hint of heat and with a hint of kick.
+It is flavored honey with its natural sweetness but with two other interesting added factors a hint of heat and a hint of kick.

-Believe me, that the above factors make all the difference that you can imagine.
+Believe me, the above factors make all the difference that you can imagine.